PoinT GOResearch

 Training Prescription Application

-Test results should serve as the starting point for training prescription.
+Test results should serve as the starting point for training prescription, with the primary diagnostic question being: is the distance limitation driven by deficient explosive power, suboptimal technique, or both?
 Athletes with low release velocity and short distances need absolute explosive power development.
-In this case, prioritize lower-body explosive exercises like trap bar deadlift power and hex bar jump squats.
-When release velocity is adequate but distance falls short, focus on technique correction (release angle optimization).
+Prioritize lower-body explosive exercises like trap bar deadlift power and hex bar jump squats to build the foundation of force production that feeds the kinetic chain.
+When release velocity is adequate but throw distance falls short of normative predictions for that velocity, the deficit is technical — focus on release angle optimization and trunk sequencing cues rather than more loading.

-Athletes with left-right asymmetry exceeding 10% may have lateral stability and rotational power deficits.
-Conduct additional single-leg hop tests and rotational power tests to clarify deficit patterns.
-Such asymmetries correlate with injury risk and require immediate correction.
+Athletes with left-right asymmetry exceeding 10% on the acceleration-time curve likely have lateral trunk stability or rotational power deficits.
+Conduct additional single-leg hop tests and rotational power assessments to map the deficit pattern before programming a correction.
+Asymmetries of this magnitude correlate with elevated soft-tissue injury risk during the explosive rotational demands of throwing, sprinting, and cutting sports — they should be addressed as a training priority, not merely noted.

 PoinT GO IMU sensors can be attached to the medicine ball or worn on the wrist/waist to capture 6DOF data of throwing movements in real time.
 The cloud dashboard enables longitudinal tracking per athlete, with automated reporting maximizing coaching efficiency.